 Studio 550 Art Center

-At this studio you can experience a range of art classes, including pottery, painting, bookbinding and stained glass.
-And while there’s plenty of ways to experiment with your artistic side, there’s also kid’s classes, dance and movement classes, and other one-day workshop and date night opportunities.
+Studio 550 offers a range of art classes, including pottery, painting, bookbinding and stained glass.
+And while there’s plenty of ways to experiment with your artistic side, there are also kid’s classes, dance and movement classes, and other one-day workshop and date night opportunities.
 You can even sit down with friends for a nice warm cup of tea before or after class in the studio’s tea room.

 Hunker down in the library

 Many public libraries take part in museum pass programs where patrons can reserve free or low-cost tickets to local museums and attractions.
-Call or visit your local library to see if it has such a program.
+Call or visit your local library to see if participates in such a program.

-Some libraries like The New York Public Library and The Boston Library are almost like museums.
+Some libraries like the New York Public Library and the Boston Public Library are almost like museums.
 You can visit special exhibits and art collections and take tours of the historical buildings that they are housed in year-round.

 Head to an indoor sports complex